workfloworchestrator/orchestrator-core/docs/workshops/advanced/node-workflow.md

 !!! warning

     Keep in mind that This won't go back and fix the nodes that have been enrolled before we implemented this fix.
-In a production deployment you would need to go and fix this data manually, however, in this scenario, we can simply reset our environment to scratch like so:
+In a production deployment you would need to go and fix this data manually or via some scripting, however, in this scenario, we can simply reset our environment to a blank slate like so:

     ```bash
     jlpicard@ncc-1701-d:~$ docker compose down -v && docker compose up -d